Fair Trade Teas

-Through Fair Trade certification, Teatulia’s KKTE tea garden joins a network that benefits more than 1.6 million farmers in 46 developing countries around the world.
+Our garden is certified by FLOCERT and Fair Trade International, joining a network that benefits more than 1.6 million farmers in 46 developing countries around the world.
 To become Fair Trade Certified, Teatulia met rigorous standards to prove the garden promotes safe and healthy working conditions, acts as a steward of the environment, and enables the community to improve its economic conditions.

 Who certified Teatulia’s garden as Fair Trade?

-Fair Trade USA educates consumers, brings new manufacturers and retailers into the Fair Trade system and provides farmers with tools, training, and resources to thrive as international businesspeople.
-Organizations like Fair Trade USA support a global model that believes economic empowerment and sustainable livelihoods are the basis for a market that works for everyone, not just businesses.
+Fair Trade International educates consumers, brings new manufacturers and retailers into the Fair Trade system and provides farmers with tools, training, and resources to thrive as international businesspeople.
+Fair Trade supports a global model that believes economic empowerment and sustainable livelihoods are the basis for a market that works for everyone, not just businesses.

 How does Teatulia’s tea garden meet Fair Trade standards?

 Fair Trade Certification isn’t just a one-and-done deal.
 It’s an ongoing commitment.
 Businesses agree to make responsible and ethical decisions, empower their community socially and economically, treat their workers and the land with respect, engage in transparent business practices, and educate consumers about the importance of Fair Trade.
 Just a few of the ways Teatulia’s garden meets and upholds key Fair Trade standards: